BSM0oo/react-pages-hub/GITHUB_SETUP.md

 ## 🎯 Project Overview

-The React Pages Hub is a modern React application that automatically discovers `.tsx` files in the `src/pages/` directory and displays them in a beautiful table of contents interface.
-It features automatic deployment to GitHub Pages with real-time updates.
+The React Pages Hub is a modern React application that automatically discovers both `.tsx` React components and `.html` files in the `src/pages/` directory and displays them in a beautiful table of contents interface.
+It features:

+- **Dual Content Support**: React components (.tsx) for interactive pages and static HTML files for standalone content
+- **Automatic Discovery**: New files automatically appear in the interface without code changes
+- **Visual Distinction**: HTML files display with globe icon and green styling, React components with file icon and blue styling
+- **Smart Navigation**: React components use client-side routing, HTML files open in new tabs for security
+- **Automated Build Process**: HTML files are automatically copied to public directory during build
+- **GitHub Pages Deployment**: Automatic deployment with real-time updates for both file types

 ## 📋 Prerequisites